Near Fillmore in Ventura County, California — The American West (Pacific Coastal)

 Erected 2018 by Fillmore Historical Museum.

 Location.
 34° 21.644′ N, 118° 56.496′ W. Marker is near Fillmore, California, in Ventura County.
 Marker can be reached from South Sespe Street south of South Mountain Road, on the left when traveling south.
+Located in Bardsdale Cemetery.
 Touch for map.
-Located in Bardsdale Cemetery.
 Marker is at or near this postal address: 1698 South Sespe Street, Fillmore CA 93015, United States of America.
+Touch for directions.

 Regarding St. Francis Dam Disaster.
 Although many reports say the number of dead was over 450, recent research has found the number is close to 430.